 Breaking News Emails

-Facebook announced on Wednesday it has banned far right political group Britain First for inciting hate against minority groups, four months after it was deregistered as a political party in the United Kingdom.
+Facebook announced on Wednesday that it has banned the far-right political group Britain First for inciting hate against minority groups, four months after it was deregistered as a political party in the United Kingdom.

 The move comes three months after Britain First leaders Paul Golding and Jayda Fransen were suspended from Twitter.
 The pair are currently serving jail time after being convicted last week of religiously aggravated harassment in the United Kingdom.